Friday 30 August 2019

 She is most affected by her husband's bankruptcy (she spends years ineffectually warning him against going to law but he always ignores her) by the loss of her 'best' household linen and her silver teapot; a very property-based understanding of tragedy.

 There is a large cast of important supporting characters offering perfect cameo roles for character actors.
 These are mostly Mrs Tulliver's sisters and their husbands.
-These 'aunts' are comically conceived but also represent the forces of public opinion in all its shades:
+These 'aunts' are comically conceived but they are also a Greek chorus who represent the forces of public opinion in all its shades:

 • When one of the family was in trouble or sickness, all the rest went to visit the unfortunate member, usually at the same time, and did not shrink from uttering the most disagreeable truths that correct family feeling dictated: if the illness or trouble was the sufferer’s own fault, it was not in the practice of the Dodson family to shrink from saying so.